 Too many colors can detract and make each piece in your room feel like it stands alone.
 One should repeat the same colors throughout the space to bring items (and the room) together.
 This is why a colorful Moroccan chandelier Turkish makes a great complement to most decors.
 Because they come in an endless variety of colors, you are certain to find one that matches your colors.

 Choose a unifying pattern

 When placing “statement” décor pieces, say it with confidence.
 Something that is different from the rest of the look of the room, should be placed prominently.
-While a mosaic chandelier is visually arresting on its own, placing one in the corner of the room directly adjacent to the entry into the room or in the entryway or foyer of a home is a great spot.
+While a Moroccan pendant is visually arresting on its own, placing one in the corner of the room directly adjacent to the entry into the room or in the entryway or foyer of a home is a great spot.
 It will be the first thing someone sees and is a great way to turn something that normally wouldn’t fit or match into the “wow” factor.